opengeospatial/omsf-profile/README.md

 OM\_Observation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_Observation | omsf:GenericObservation
 OM\_TimeSeriesObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TimeSeriesObservation | omsf:MeasureTimeseriesObservation
 OM\_TruthObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TruthObservation | omsf:TruthObservation
+OM\_ComplexObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_ComplexObservation | not implemented
+OM\_DiscreteCoverageObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_DiscreteCoverageObservation | not implemented
+OM\_GeometryObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_GeometryObservation | not implemented
+OM\_PointCoverageObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_PointCoverageObservation | not implemented
+OM\_TemporalObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TemporalObservation | not implemented

-Implementation model classes for the O&M UML classes OM\_ComplexObservation, OM\_DiscreteCoverageObservation, OM\_GeometryObservation, OM\_PointCoverageObservation, and OM\_TemporalObservation are not included.
-Thus this implementation model is intentionally more limited than the one used for the Observations and Measurements - XML Implementation ([OGC Document 10-025r1](http://portal.opengeospatial.org/files/?artifact_id=41510)) and OGC Observations and Measurements – JSON implementation ([OGC Document 15-100r1](https://portal.opengeospatial.org/files/64910)) which are able to express the full O&M abstract model.
-However, expressing all these is possible by using the omsf:GenericObservation feature type with a remote reference to the Observation result.
+The implementation model is intentionally more limited than the one used for the Observations and Measurements - XML Implementation ([OGC Document 10-025r1](http://portal.opengeospatial.org/files/?artifact_id=41510)) and OGC Observations and Measurements – JSON implementation ([OGC Document 15-100r1](https://portal.opengeospatial.org/files/64910)) which are able to express the full O&M abstract model.
+However, expressing any type of O&M Observation is possible by using the ```omsf:GenericObservation``` feature type with a remote reference to the Observation result.

-This profile does not provide encodings for the sampling feature data, as the feature of interest is only presented by it's geometry, optionally by it's name and, also optionally, by a remote reference to the description of the complete feature of interest.
+This simplified implementation models for the sampling feature and the ultimate feature of interest is realised by embedding their essential properties into the Observation class itself.
+The sampling feature is encoded by one mandatory property ```geometry``` and an optional property  ```samplingFeature```.
+In a similar fashion the ultimate feature of interest (the model of the observed real-world object) is encoded using an optional property: ```ultimateFeatureOfInterest```.
+The ```geometry``` property of a OMSF Observation feature is the geometry of the sampling feature of the observation, or if no sampling feature was used, a representative geometry of the ultimate feature of interest.

 ### Property mapping
 The implementation model of the OMSF is a simplified version of the Observation class